-During the pandemic not only did we maintain our response to those most at risk of Domestic Abuse but enhanced our offer.
-We explored new ways of utilising digital platforms to deliver services, an example being the delivery of our life changing recovery programmes.
-We also moved our multi-Agency risk assessment conference from weekly to daily meetings and held these online ensuring we respond to the needs of those most at risk efficiently, a move that will remain in place.
+During the pandemic we not only maintained our response to those most at risk of Domestic Abuse but enhanced our offer.
+We explored new ways of utilising digital platforms to deliver services an example being the delivery of our life changing recovery programmes.
+We also moved our multi-Agency risk assessment conference from weekly to Daily meetings and held these online ensuring we respond to the needs of those most at risk efficiently, a move that will remain in place.